Former war correspondent on trial in Indonesia for hashish

-BALI, Indonesia (AP) — An Indonesian court has opened the trial of a former Reuters war correspondent charged with possessing hashish on the resort island of Bali.
+BALI, Indonesia (AP) — A former Reuters war correspondent on trial in Indonesia on charges of possessing hashish faces up to four years in prison, a prosecutor said Thursday.

-David Fox, a British national, was arrested in October along with Australian Giuseppe Serafino.
-Police confiscated a total of 10.09 grams (0.36 ounces) of hashish from Fox’s clothing and house.
+David Fox, a British national, was arrested Oct.
+8 along with Australian Giuseppe Serafino on the tourist island of Bali.
+Police said they confiscated a total of 10.09 grams (0.36 ounces) of hashish from Fox’s clothing and house.

-Fox is on trial at the Denpasar District Court, where prosecutor Erawati Susina said Thursday he could face a maximum four years in prison.
+He is being tried at the Denpasar District Court, where prosecutor Erawati Susina said he could face a maximum four years in prison.
+Serafino is being tried separately and faces the same possible sentence.

-Police said the 55-year-old Fox told them he had used the drug for years to overcome stress caused by covering conflicts.
+Police said Fox, 55, told them he had used the drug for years to overcome stress caused by covering conflicts.

 Most Read Stories